Diabetes and Nutrition

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

+People who have diabetes have too much sugar in their blood.
+Managing diabetes means managing your blood sugar level.
 What you eat is closely connected to the amount of sugar in your blood.
 The right food choices will help you control your blood sugar level.

 Do I have to follow a special diet?